simonscmap/cmap-node-api/utility/distributed-datasets.md

 The Distributed Datasets Router manages incoming queries on the `api/data/query` route (also the "custom query route"), detecting which datasets an incoming query will visit and routes the query to a valid database.

-Additional functionality has been added to complement the routing feature: (1) select * expansion, (2) query size checking, and (3) automatic retries.
+Additional functionality has been added to complement the routing feature: (1) select * expansion, (2) automatic retries.
 Select * expansion detects `select *` queries and converts the asterix into a named list of all columns; this allows for datasets with many variables to be stored in column sets.
-Query size checking evaluates incoming querise to ensure that they do not match more than 2 million rows; it will disallow queries that exceed that limit.
 Automatic retries are made in the event a query fails, as long as there remain untried candidate servers.

 ## Phases of the Query Route as Middleware